reg2018/vcsitetest/source/_posts/How-To-Pick-A-Camera-Drone.md

 The image you can capture simply rotating around an object is a lot more impressive than it sounds.

 Camera quality and resolution
-The drones we’re discussing are actually flying cameras, so this should be an essential topic.
+The drones we're discussing are actually flying cameras, so this should be an essential topic.

  - Image stabilization is of great importance, be it in the type of a gimbal or digital stabilization (I favor gimbal)
  - In conditions of resolution, I more often than not shoot in 2.7k, that i find to be the perfect balance between your detail-lacking Total HD and the hard-to-edit 4k.